dcl-2019-04/curriculum/docs/model-eval.md

 ## The `loess()` model

-Given the shape of our data, the `stats::loess()` function is a good place to start. `loess()` works by by creating a local model at each data point.
+Given the shape of our data, the `stats::loess()` function is a good place to start. `loess()` works by creating a local model at each data point.
 Each of these local models only uses data within a given distance from that point.
 The `span` parameter controls how many points are included in each of these local models.
 The smaller the span, the fewer the number of points included in each local model.

 To better understand the effect of the `span` parameter, let’s plot `loess()` models with different values of `span`.